shokatimehdixop/Thermal_Solver_1D/README.md

 Heat from Radioactive Decay: Radioactive isotopes, such as uranium, thorium, and potassium, present in the Earth's mantle and crust, undergo decay and release energy, significantly contributing to the planet's internal heat.
 Latent Heat from Core Crystallization: As the liquid iron in the outer core solidifies onto the inner core, latent heat is released, further contributing to the Earth's thermal budget.
 Other Potential Sources: There may be additional mechanisms generating heat within the Earth, though these are less understood and require further investigation.
+# Publishing My Early Fortran Code: A Step into GitHub
+This title succinctly captures the essence of the paragraph, highlighting the author's decision to share their early Fortran code on GitHub as a significant milestone in their programming journey.

 # One-Dimensional Heat Transfer Solver
 This project implements a Fortran program to solve the one-dimensional heat transfer equation using a finite difference method and the Tri-Diagonal Matrix Algorithm (TDMA).
 The code is organized into clear subroutines for input handling, grid generation, conductivity calculation, coefficient setup, boundary conditions, solving the linear system, and output generation.